Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # Social media

-**Warning:** Discord is a privacy nightmare.
-Mods have disproportionate control over your data, like locking your own posts in read-only. **To play it safe, consider that you do not have any ownership (including the right to be forgotten) with anything you write on this platform.**
+**Warning: Discord is a privacy nightmare.** Mods have disproportionate control over your data, like locking your own posts in read-only.
+To play it safe, consider that you loose any right (including the right to be forgotten) with anything you publish on this platform.

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.